-When will you know when your elderly parents need help?
-One thing is certain: your parents won't be the ones who tell you they need help!
+How will you know when your elderly parents need help at home?
+One thing is certain: your parents aren’t likely to be the ones who tell you they need a helping hand!

 - Dressing and grooming

 - Transferring or moving from place to place (e.g., moving from the bed to a chair)